A Coinductive Approach to Proof Search through Typed Lambda-Calculi: A typed finitary system for solution spaces

 In the sequel, we will omit the second argument $\Xi$ to $\finrepsymb$ in case $\Xi$ is the empty vector of declarations ($m=0$ in the definition).

-Note that, whenever one of the sides of the following equation is defined, then so is the other, and the equation holds (it is important to use variables $z_i$ that are ``fresh'' w.\,r.\,t.~$\Xi$):
+Note that, whenever one of the sides of the following equation is defined according to the first or second case, then so is the other, and the equation holds (of course, it is important to use variables $z_i$ that are fresh w.\,r.\,t.~$\Xi$):

-\begin{example}[Examples~\ref{ex:dn-Peirce} and \ref{ex:dn-Peirce-cont1} continued] We calculate the finitary term representing the solution space for the twice negated Peirce formula $A:=\DNPeircet$, writing $A_0$ for $\Peircet$.
-The successive steps are seen in Fig.~\ref{fig:calc-f-dnpeirce} where we continue with the omission of formulas in the left-hand sides of sequents.
+\begin{example}[Examples~\ref{ex:dn-Peirce} and \ref{ex:dn-Peirce-cont1} continued] We calculate the finitary forest representing the full solution space for the twice negated Peirce formula $A:=\DNPeircet$, writing $A_0$ for $\Peircet$.
+The successive steps are seen in Figure~\ref{fig:calc-f-dnpeirce} where we continue with the omission of formulas in the left-hand sides of sequents.
 For brevity, we do not repeat the sequents associated with the fixed-point variables.
 The names of intermediary terms are chosen for easy comparison with Example~\ref{ex:dn-Peirce}.